justinwoo/my-blog-posts/posts/2016-10-04-how-to-convert-markdown-into-inline-styled-html.md

+# How to convert Markdown into inline-styled HTML

 I needed to get some Markdown into inline-styled HTML for my work's blog today, was surprised I couldn't find any straightforward guides.
 Well folks, here we are:

 1. generate your CSS with Pygmentize